 Someone could have gotten access to your Medicare number and submitted a false claim.
 In some cases, fraudsters pay Medicare beneficiaries to use their Medicare numbers.
 To prevent this from taking place, never share your Medicare number with anyone you don’t know and trust.

 Medicare fraud costs taxpayers and people with Medicare lots of money each year.
 So what can you do to help stop it?

 When you get health care services, write down the dates on your calendar and save the receipts and statements you get from your doctors and other providers to check for mistakes.
+Understanding your supplemental coverage is also important to know.
 If you think you see an error, or if you were billed for services you didn’t get, take these steps:

 - If you are in the Original Medicare program (where the federal government pays health care claims for you), check your monthly “Medicare Summary Notice” (MSN) to see if the applicable services were billed correctly to Medicare.
 The services and claims should match, like checks on a bank statement.
 If there are services, doctors or suppliers that you don’t know and can’t reconcile, there may be a problem.

 - If you’re in a Medicare Advantage private health plan, check the statements you get from your plan.

 - If you’re unsure what services were billed, call and ask the doctor or other supplier for an itemized statement.
 They should give this to you within 30 days.

 In any case, the sooner you see and report errors in your health care billing, the sooner we can help address and stop fraud.

 If you’ve contacted the health care provider or supplier, and you suspect that Medicare is being charged for a service, device, or other supplies that you didn’t receive, or if you don’t recognize the doctor or other providers listed on the claim, here’s what to do: